NEUBIAS/training-resources/_modules/string_concat.md

 objectives:
   - "Combine (concatenate) strings, paths and numbers into a bigger string"
 motivation: |
+  Combing several strings into a a larger string is a prevalent operation in scripting.
+This is useful, e.g., to create file paths and create log messages.
+Such concatenation of strings is surprisingly error prone and it is thus important to learn it properly and be aware of all the pitfalls.

  concept_map: >
   graph TD
     A("Substring 1") --> X("Concatenated string")